 Sedum nussbaumerianum is similar but oranger in color when grown in the sun and its stems are less upright.
 Some botanists believe that the two should be lumped under the name Sedum adolphii.

 This lovely high colored tender succulent is a fine groundcover in frost free areas.
 Goled Sedum is most often grown as a houseplant or an attractive outdoor container plant where it can be protected during the winter.
-It is hardy from USDA Plant hardiness zones 9 through 11
+It is hardy from USDA hardiness zones 9 through 11

 Growing Conditions and General Care